 Jude Abadi is a Canadian cinematographer currently based in Toronto.
+She is an Affiliate Member of the Canadian Society of Cinematographers (CSC).

 After getting her BFA in Interior Architecture, she became increasingly unfulfilled due to the limitations in the field.
 She was in search of a medium that would serve as an outlet for her creativity so she took up photography as a hobby.
 She dedicated her time photographing sporting events like the UFC.
 She also got involved in documenting the human cost of war by photographing and filming refugees in camps on the Syrian borders with Turkey and Lebanon while on humanitarian aid missions.
 She was shortlisted in the Fine Arts Photography Awards 2014-2015.